acne diet

 If you are going to eat meat, generally try to avoid processed meats like deli or hot dogs.

 Some fruits actually can trigger acne because they are high GI.
-For example, a ripe banana has a sugar content of 19 grams and I think your daily recommended amount is around the 20's for sugar, so yeah, I know that’s crazy that hearing some fruits may not be as healthy for you as we are led to believe.
+For example, a ripe banana has a sugar content of 19 grams.

-This isn’t nonsense.
-I have noticed a dramatic improvement in my skin and acne since going on a low GI diet.
-I don’t get the big cyst anymore since I stopped eating refined carbs, sugar, and anything that’s high GI.
+As for me, I have noticed a dramatic improvement in my skin and acne since going on a low GI diet.
+I don’t get the big cyst anymore since I stopped eating refined carbs and added sugar.

 Glycemic Load vs Glycemic Index

-For example, a whole doughnut its very high on the GI scale, but on the glycemic load if you only eat 1/4th of the serving size, it would not affect your blood sugar as much.
+For example, a whole doughnut its very high on the GI scale, but if you only eat 1/4th of the serving size, it not spike blood sugar as much since the glycemic load or portion size is small.

 Topical Products That Reduce Inflammation